Operation Toan Thang 1 - FSB Coral / Balmoral 12 May - 6 June 1968

 At about 0400 hours on 13 May, soldiers in 1 RAR's Mortar Platoon on the norther perimeter of the position reported hundreds of enemy troops preparing to assault.
 Mortar fire began to fall and scores of Rocket Propelled Grenades arced into the position.
 The 1RAR Mortarmen and the 102 Bty Gunners were now fighting for their lives.

 Pandemonium erupted as the 1RAR Mortar Platoon was overwhelmed and over-run with the enemy firing into any standing shelter, although it appeared they had not realised the mortars were there.
-The Platoon commander Lt Tony Jensen began calling in fire on his own position as he realised he was losing men all around and the enemy were trying to turn the captured 1RAR mortars back into Coral.
+The Mortar Line Officer, Lt Tony Jensen, began calling in fire on his own position as he realised he was losing men all around and the enemy were trying to turn the captured 1RAR mortars back into Coral.
 Close by, the Gunners' forward machine guns had to pull back under a hail of fire and the enemy swept up to the bunds that protected the guns.
 Unfortunately for them they were looking into the maw of a section of three guns which had earlier realigned to the north, and now fired point blank into the enemy scything them from the bunds and inflicting heavy casualties.

 A stylised graphic taken from an excellent animation of the events of Coral Balmoral by the Army Museum of WA (see link in sidebar) of the moment 102nd Battery fired Splintex anti personnel rounds into the advancing enemy, illustrating two key factors in the defeat of the first attack; three guns were aligned facing the enemy attack thanks to an earlier fire mission, and they had Splintex ammunition.
 The absence of either of those factors would likely have resulted in a disaster for the Australians